 What Is Included in the Clinical Year?

-*Cedarville University plans to launch a physician assistant (PA) graduate program by May 2023 pending approval by the Accreditation Review Commission on Education for the Physician Assistant, Inc.
+*Cedarville University plans to launch a PA (Physician Assistant) graduate program by May 2023 pending approval by the Accreditation Review Commission on Education for the Physician Assistant, Inc.

 Regional and State

-The program received the approvals of the Ohio Department of Higher Education and Higher Learning Commission in Summer 2021 to offer the Master of Medical Science in PA Studies degree.
+The program is in the process of completing applications to both the Ohio Department of Higher Education and Higher Learning Commission for necessary approvals to offer the Master of Medical Science in PA Studies degree.

 Cedarville University holds institutional accreditation and approval (including that of the Higher Learning Commission) to award undergraduate and graduate degrees.
 Contact the HLC for questions about the accreditation of Cedarville University.

-*Cedarville University is developing its application for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Cedarville University has applied for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Cedarville University anticipates matriculating its first class in May 2023, pending achieving Accreditation - Provisional status at the September 2022 ARC-PA meeting.